 Maths homework

-In KS2 children can expect to receive weekly Maths, English and spelling Homework.
+In KS 2 children can expect to receive weekly Maths, English and spelling Homework.

 English

-Because reading is at the heart of everything we do in English, homework for the first week of each term will be focussed specifically on reading.
+Because reading is at the heart of everything we do in English, homework for the first week of each term will be focused specifically on reading.
 Beyond this, we recommend reading as much as possible but a minimum of three times a week.

-At KS2 children will receive weekly spelling tests focussed on the statutory spelling lists and spelling rules.
+At KS2 children will receive weekly spelling tests focused on the statutory spelling lists and spelling rules.
 In addition to this, the middle weeks of each term will focus on learning tier 2 vocabulary through our homework platform Bedrock.
 This adaptive AI programme adapts to students' learning and helps embed their understanding of new vocabulary.
 Pupils will be expected to achieve 20 points in the vocabulary section each week.

 Maths

 Children will receive weekly Sparx homework.
-In KS2 the homework will be set to last 30 minutes.
+In KS 2 the homework will be set to last 30 minutes.
 The platform will communicate directly with parents on how much homework your child has completed and count you down to the deadline.
 After assessments pupils will receive paper homework to go through their assessments.

 Foundation subjects

 Each term throughout the year a foundation subject will set an extended piece of homework linked to the subject to help support learning.
+These will be set on the first week of each term (bar term 1) and due in the penultimate week of each term.

 Term 1- Art